This is our premium product, taking in the finest trails in the Highlands, covering 145km over 5 days.

 If you cancel less than 2 weeks from the start of your course we are unable to offer any refund.

-We recommend that you arrange your own cancellation insurance.
+We recommend that you arrange your own travel and cancellation insurance.

 Cancellation by Trail Running Scotland